 Let In The Sunshine

-Sunshine is extra important in the winter as it can act as a free source of heat for your home.
+Sunshine is extra important in the winter as it can act as a free heat source for your home.
 During the winter, the weather may not be great but on those rare days of sunshine, make sure to open the curtains, blinds, and windows and let in those warm rays.
-By doing this, you will heat your home while the sun shines but even at the end of the day, that same heat can be caught within the house as long as you close up when the sun starts to make its descent.
+This will allow you to heat your home while the sun shines, and that same heat can be captured in your home as long as you close up the blinds and curtains at the end of the day.

-Drafts are one of the biggest ways for cold air to creep into the home.
-Because of this, it’s extremely important to seal and block off any drafts that may be apparent within your home and block out those cold temperatures.
-Take extra care when looking around doors, windows, and even vents as cold air can sneak in even the smallest of gaps and spaces.
+Drafts are one of the most significant ways for cold air to creep into the home.
+Because of this, it’s essential to seal and block off any drafts that may be apparent within your home and block out those cold temperatures.
+Take extra care when looking around doors, windows, and even vents, as cold air can sneak in even the smallest of gaps and spaces.